 Every year a slew of people have to recharge their air conditioning units because of the mysterious disappearance of their Freon supply.
 Strange as it may seem, kids will siphon Freon and put bags filled with Freon over their heads.
 Known as ‘huffing’ or ‘dusting’, inhalants like Freon are commonly abused by teenagers looking for cheap ways to get high.
-Despite the fact that many people have died or become seriously ill due to Freon abuse and other inhalants, they continue to abuse them.
+Despite the fact that many people have died or become seriously ill due to inhalant abuse including Freon, they continue this behavior.

 Side-Effects of Inhalant Abuse